CodeSpaceHQ/MENGEL/README.md

 <a href="https://codeclimate.com/github/ASAAR/SE2-KaggleComp"><img src="https://codeclimate.com/github/ASAAR/SE2-KaggleComp/badges/gpa.svg" /></a> <a href="https://codeclimate.com/github/ASAAR/SE2-KaggleComp"><img src="https://codeclimate.com/github/ASAAR/SE2-KaggleComp/badges/issue_count.svg" /></a>

-# SE2 Machine Learning Framework
+# Machine Learning Framework

-Software Engineering 2 class kaggle competition repo.
-We'll also be building a bit of a framework to help make doing these easier in the future.
+This project is an effort to create a framework that automates basic machine learning and will help a team quickly get some results and an idea of what algorithms might be useful.
+It is **not** a replacement for custom built systems that leverage machine learning.

 ## Overview